carolineb22/2800-202510-BBY10/README.md

 - Glenn Dossot Set 2C
 - Caroline (Cyrus) Bastiaanssen Set 2A

+## Technologies Used

+- NodeJS
+- JavaScript
+- EJS
+- Express
+- MongoDB

+## Installing the project

+Any capable Web Development capable IDE can be used in development, it's up to developer preference.
+To work with MongoDB, either host a database locally, or set up a cloud hosted database through [MongoDB Atlas.](https://www.mongodb.com/atlas)

 ## How to run locally with node

 Code blocks are run in console in the root of the project directory.